Hub-OS/documentation-website/docs/01-client/02-lua-api/11-player.md

 Overrides [player.calculate_charge_time_func](#playercalculate_charge_time_func--functionself) when this form is active.

-Return nil to fallback to the player's implementation.
+A numer representing the minimum Shoot button held time in game frames is expected as a return value.

 ### `player_form.normal_attack_func = function(self, player)`

 Overrides [player.normal_attack_func](#playernormal_attack_func--functionself) when this form is active.

+An [Action](/client/lua-api/action) is expected as a return value.

-Return nil to fallback to the player's implementation.
+Return `nil` to fallback to the player's implementation.

 ### `player_form.charged_attack_func = function(self, player)`

 Overrides [player.charged_attack_func](#playercharged_attack_func--functionself) when this form is active.

+An [Action](/client/lua-api/action) is expected as a return value.

-Return nil to fallback to the player's implementation.
+Return `nil` to fallback to the player's implementation.

 ### `player_form.special_attack_func = function(self, player)`

 Overrides [player.special_attack_func](#playerspecial_attack_func--functionself) when this form is active.

+An [Action](/client/lua-api/action) is expected as a return value.

-Return nil to fallback to the player's implementation.
+Return `nil` to fallback to the player's implementation.

 ## Augment